jameslovallo/ardi/README.md

 This callback runs as soon as the component is initialized.
 This is a good place to load data, setup observers, etc.

-A great example of this is in the <a is="app-link" href="https://ardi.netlify.app/demos/forecast">forecast demo</a>, where a resize observer is created to apply styles based on the component's rendered width (regardless of the viewport width).
+A great example of this is in the <app-link>[forecast demo](https://ardi.netlify.app/demos/forecast)</app-link>, where a resize observer is created to apply styles based on the component's rendered width (regardless of the viewport width).

 ```js
 ardi({